-This program pairs adults from the Northern Nevada community with youth ages 15-24 who are refugees that have arrived in the US within five years, asylees, Central American Minors, as well as minor and adult victims of trafficking.
+This program pairs adults from the northern Nevada community with refugee youth ages 15-24 who arrived in the US within five years, asylees, Central American minors, as well as minor and adult victims of trafficking.

-Refugee youth are especially vulnerable because they experience trauma differently than their parents; they require many more resources and services than adults.
+Refugee youth are especially vulnerable because they experience trauma differently than their parents and often require more resources and services than adults.

-The purpose of the mentoring program is to support the youth in engaging ways that assure their academic and professional success, to create opportunities for community integration, and to connect youth to community services and programs that will assist in their success.
+The purpose of the mentoring program is to support and engage youth in ways that improve their academic and professional success, to create opportunities for community integration, and to connect youth to community services and programs.

 The NNIC Youth Mentoring Program strives to:

-- Empower refugee youth by increasing their self-confidence, developing leadership, social skills, and encouraging community engagement.
+- Empower refugee youth by increasing their self-confidence, developing leadership and social skills, and encouraging community engagement.

-- Guide youth in professional development, including skill building, resume drafting, worker's rights, and training opportunities, and support them in maintaining good health, financial comprehension, and academic success.
+- Guide youth in professional development, which includes skill building, resume drafting, and understanding worker's rights, and support them in maintaining good health, financial comprehension, and academic success.

 - Encourage refugee youth to cultivate positive and empowering relationships that value their diversity and embolden them to celebrate their cultural heritage.